RathnamMeghana/laravel-blog/README.md

 ## Project Description

-CineThoughts is a online movie blog system specifically designed for users who are interested in movies and who love to share thoughts or reviews about them.This application will allow users to easily view, create, modify, and delete blog posts.The aim of this application is to explore the vast world of cinema together.Come on in and let's start talking movies!
+CineThoughts is an online movie blog system specifically designed for users who are interested in movies and who love to share their thoughts or reviews about them.This application will allow users to easily view, create, modify, and delete blog posts.The aim of this application is to explore the vast world of cinema together.Come on in and let's start talking movies!

 ## Author
 • Meghana Rathnam Kuppala: [@RathnamMeghana](https://github.com/RathnamMeghana) [![Button 1](https://img.shields.io/badge/%22GitHub%22-green.svg)](https://github.com/RathnamMeghana)